-Gaining Work Experience to Become an OSHA Inspector
+Gaining Work Experience to Become an OSHA Safety Inspector

-Inspectors and occupational health technicians collaborate to collect data for analyzing and improving workplace settings.
+OSHA Safety Inspectors and Occupational Health Technicians collaborate to collect data for analyzing and improving workplace settings.
 Most technical occupations demand a high school diploma as a minimum qualification.
 Apply for a technical position to obtain relevant experience while completing your bachelor’s degree.

-- Look for job technician vacancies at your local OSHA and surrounding hospitals, construction companies, and safety consulting agencies.
+- Look for vacancies for OSHA safety inspector jobs at your local OSHA offices and surrounding hospitals, construction companies, and safety consulting agencies.

 - As a high school student seeking technician jobs, you should opt for English, mathematics, chemistry, biology, and physics.

 Apply for OSHA Safety Inspector Jobs Outside of OSHA

-OSHA is not the only employer of health and safety instructors.
+OSHA is not the only employer of OSHA Safety Inspectors.
 Private companies also require occupational health and safety inspectors to ensure compliance with OSHA regulations and guidelines is met.
 OSHA safety inspector jobs in these companies will demand similar qualifications to those offered by OSHA.
-They both require a science-related degree and a hands-on knowledge of federal safety regulations.
-If you are initially unable to secure a job as an OSHA inspector, you may find work with other employers.
-The experience gained here will help in getting to work as an OSHA inspector in the future.
+They both require a science-related degree and a hands-on knowledge of federal OSHA safety regulations.
+If you are initially unable to secure a job as an OSHA safety inspector, you may find work with other employers.
+The experience gained here will help in getting to work as an OSHA safety inspector in the future.

 Seek Jobs that Require Communication Skills

-OSHA inspectors must have excellent communication skills to negotiate with companies and create inspection reports.
-To improve your chances of becoming an OSHA inspector, look for a profession that needs written and oral communication.
+OSHA safety inspectors must have excellent communication skills to negotiate with companies and create inspection reports.
+To improve your chances of becoming an OSHA safety inspector, look for a profession that needs written and oral communication.

 Obtain OSHA Safety Inspector Certifications

 Although certification is not required for most OSHA positions, it will certainly help your application stand out.
-However, you must complete a series of classes and pass a given test at the end of your certification course to get an OSHA certification.
+However, you must complete a series of classes and pass a given test at the end of your certification course to get an OSHA safety inspector certification.

 Search Online for Vacant OSHA Positions in your Area

-Check the Department of Labor’s website for OSHA inspector positions regularly.
+Check the Department of Labor’s website for OSHA safety inspector positions regularly.
 Before applying for these jobs, you must create a Department of Labor profile with your personal information.